eostitan/eos-communication/README.md

 	});
 ```

-### .encrypt : encrypts a message without sending it
+### .encrypt : encrypt a message without sending it

 fromAcct: account you want to send the message from